sonson1023/monitoring/README.md

 # simple-i18n

-> for simple multi languages directive
+> for simple multi languages directive.
 > It is under development now.
 > It will be developed by custome directive, attribute and cookie.
 > I don't use vuex in this version. it will be chnaged or not.

 ## Build Setup